FishyStix12/WHPython_v1.1/README.md

 # Extract-o-Mania <br />
 ![image](https://github.com/FishyStix12/WHPython/assets/102126354/f92ae210-0c3a-461c-87bb-203b35d92b86) <br />
+**Important Note: For most of this scripts to work you will need a usernames list and passwords list text files for brute forcing!** <br />

 **Important Note: For these scripts to work install the appropriate libraries using the commands below:** <br />
 pip install pycryptodomex <br />
 pip install smtplib <br />